matsengrp/dpvt-experiments-1/dpvtex/larch/README.md

 Additionally, we use [larch](https://github.com/matsengrp/larch), which first needs to be built.
 Follow the link to get instructions on how to build larch.
-Note that this will require creating a new conda environment, so make sure that once you are done installing `larch`, you activate `dpvt-experiments` again to run the code in this repo.
+Note that this will require creating a new conda environment, so make sure that once you are done installing `larch`, you activate `larch-data` again to run the code in this repo.

 ## Construct historydag with larch-usher and extract trees